Upper School Curriculum Guide

 HONORS LATIN 5

 For students who have successfully completed AP Latin, this course offers an opportunity to delve more deeply into the literature, history, and culture of ancient Rome.
 In this advanced seminar course, students read a significant amount of diverse Latin prose and poetry: equal emphasis is placed on improving both speed and accuracy of translations and on developing the ability to contextualize this literature within the broader narrative of Roman history.
-The syllabus for this course is centered on the literature of the tumultuous and intellectually rich period encompassing the end of the Roman Republic and the transition through the Principate and, finally, to Empire.
+The syllabus for this course is centered on the literature of the tumultuous and intellectually rich period encompassing the end of the Roman Republic, and students grapple with the upheaval brought about by the transition from Republic to Empire.
 The choice of individual authors and texts is partly student-driven.
 At the end of the course, each student completes a capstone project on an approved topic of his or her choice.
 (1 unit; Grades 11, 12, by permission)

 ADVANCED TOPICS IN LATIN LANGUAGE AND LITERATURE